Masten Gregory: Coming to Europe

 Gregory's early years of competition were marked by many crashes, often the result of pushing sub-par machinery past its ability.
 He flipped a thankfully rollbar-equipped Maserati at the Venezuelan Grand Prix in 1957, totalled two sports cars in 1958, and another two in 1959 (a Lister-Jaguar and a Tojeiro-Jaguar).
 In the latter of these incidents he broke his leg and shoulder, keeping him away from his Formula 1 commitments.
-In 1960, trying to qualify an outdated Cooper-Maserati at Nürburgring he went off the track and was thrown clear of the car.
+In 1960, trying to qualify an outdated Cooper-Maserati at the Nürburgring for the 1960 German Grand Prix (which was a Formula Two race that year), he went off the track and was thrown clear of the car.
 After this period, however, his driving style matured and he began to develop a reputation as an elegant and careful driver.

 Gregory continued in Formula One until 1965, but mainly with uncompetitive independent teams.
 He was unable to reproduce the results he obtained early in his career, his best being a sixth at the 1962 United States Grand Prix at Watkins Glen with the UDT Laystall team, in a Lotus 24.
 Running fourth, just behind eventual winner Dan Gurney at the French Grand Prix, Gregory retired with ignition problems, losing possibly his best chance at a maiden Grand Prix victory.
 Gregory did manage a win in the non-Championship 1962 Kanonloppet race at Karlskoga in Sweden, but this race did not feature any top teams.